h2non/gentleman/README.md

 Take a look to the [examples](#examples), list of [supported plugins](#plugins), [HTTP entities](#http-entities) or [middleware layer](#middleware) to get started.

 For testing purposes, see [baloo](https://github.com/h2non/baloo), an utility library for expressive end-to-end HTTP API testing, built on top of `gentleman` toolkit.
-For HTTP mocking, see [gentleman-mock](https://github.com/h2non/gentleman-mock), which uses under the hood [gock](https://github.com/h2non/gock).
+For HTTP mocking, see [gentleman-mock](https://github.com/h2non/gentleman-mock), which uses [gock](https://github.com/h2non/gock) under the hood for easy and expressive HTTP client request mocking.

 ## Versions